mnguyen0226/hackathon_hs/README.md

 This repository contains:
 - About Heron Systems.
 - Rules of Hackathon and Heron Systems' MLE and SWE contact info for Hackathon Q&A
-- Resource, tips, and tricks to setup poke-env environment on Linux.
-(SB, RLlib, Poke-env, About Showdown)
+- Resource, tips, and tricks to setup poke-env environment.
-- Tutorial on rendering 2 scripted agents on Pokemon Showdown.
-- Tutorial on having you play against 2 scripted agents on Pokemon Showdown on 2 machines.
-- Tutorial on training and rendering simple DQN agent on Pokemon Showdown.
-- Tutorial on having you play against 2 scripted agents on Pokemon Showdown on 2 machine.
-- Tutorial on having your RL agents vs scripted agents on Pokemon Showdown on 2 machine
+- Tutorials.

 # About Heron Systems
 - [Heron Systems](https://heronsystems.com/about/) is a lean organization, our leadership remains active in our technical projects, offering partners highly responsive customer service.
 Our technical approach is guided by a firm commitment to quality engineering, open architecture, and flexible, extensible systems.